-Human Embryonic Stem Cell Culture Course
+Human Embryonic and Induced Pluripotent Stem Cell Culture Training

-The UCSB Laboratory for Stem Cell Biology and Engineering (LSCBE) was established to provide a shared stem cell culture facility in support of human embryonic stem cell (hESC) research at UCSB and at neighboring institutions.
-The primary objectives of this facility are hESC culture training, research, and quality control.
+The UCSB Laboratory for Stem Cell Biology and Engineering (LSCBE) core facility was established to provide a shared stem cell culture facility in support of human embryonic and induced pluripotent stem cell research at UCSB.
+Training is available and subject to fees.

 For more information contact Associate Laboratory Director Cassidy Arnold at Cassidy.Arnold@lifesci.ucsb.edu.